Y-U-V-A/DAA/README.md

 # DAA
-data structures and Algorithms in c
+data structures and Algorithms in C